UoMResearchIT/matlab-novice/_episodes/05-scripts.md

 Let's write an H1 line at the top of our script:

 ```
-%PATIENT_ANALYSIS   Computes mean, max and min of a patient and compares to global statistics.
+% PATIENT_ANALYSIS   Computes mean, max and min of a patient and compares to global statistics.
 ```
 {: .language-matlab}